Had an issue with Bunnings? Get a real response.

 - Online Form: Submit complaints via the Bunnings Contact Us Page.

-- Social Media: Message Bunnings on Facebook or Twitter for additional support.
+- Social Media: Message Bunnings on Facebook or X (formally known as Twitter) for additional support.

 For best results, include your receipt/order number, store location, and details of the complaint in your submission.

-- Immediate Resolutions (In-Store): Store Managers often resolve minor complaints on the spot.
+- Quick Resolutions (In-Store): If you go in-store, store managers may be able to resolve minor complaints on the spot.

-- Acknowledgment of Complaints: If submitted online or via phone, Bunnings typically acknowledges receipt within 24-48 hours.
+- Confirmation of Submission: If submitted online or via phone, Bunnings typically sends a confirmation to your preferred contact details within 24-48 hours.

-- Case Assignment: A Bunnings customer service representative or Store Manager reviews and investigates the issue.
+- Case Assignment: A Bunnings customer service representative or Store Manager will review and investigate the issue further.

-- Follow-Up & Resolution: Most complaints are resolved within 10 business days, with updates provided via phone or email.
+- Follow Up & Resolution: Most complaints are resolved within 10 business days, with updates on the progress send to you via phone or email.

-- Final Resolution: If necessary, refunds, replacements, or other corrective actions are taken.
+- Final Resolution: If necessary, refunds, replacements, or other make goods are offered to resolve the issue.

 Common complaints against Bunnings

-- Faulty or Poor-Quality Products: Complaints about defective tools, appliances, or plants.
+- Faulty or Poor Quality Products: Complaints about defective tools, appliances, plants, or other products.

-- Overcharging & Pricing Errors: Customers reporting double charges or incorrect pricing at checkout.
+- Overcharging & Pricing Errors: Customers often report double charges or incorrect pricing at checkout.

 - Customer Service Issues: Unhelpful or rude staff interactions at stores.